Wesleyan International Speakers Program (WISP)

 Languages Spoken: Kirundi, French, Kinyarwanda, Swahili, and English

-Why did you join the WISP?
+Why did you join WISP?

-Being part of the WIS program is a way for me to showcase the culture of Burundi.
+Being part of the WISP is a way for me to showcase the culture of Burundi.
 I hope my presentations inspire people to broaden their horizons.
 I’m particularly interested in the traditional dances as well as the language and history of my home country.
 I love being part of the international community on the Wesleyan campus and I’m eager to give back and contribute to our campus culture of acceptance and curiosity.

 Read More

-Languages Spoken: English, Chinese, German
+Languages Spoken: English, Hindi, and Punjabi

-Why did you join the WIS Program?
+Why did you join WISP?

 Read More

-Why did you join the WIS Program?
+Why did you join WISP?

-• Daphine Kemigisa (she/her)
+• Siyu Gao (she/her)

-Class of 2027 - Chemistry
+Class of 2027 - Science, Technology & Society, minor in Film

 Read More

-Languages Spoken: Luganda and English
+Languages Spoken: Chinese and English

-Why did you join the WIS Program?
+Why did you join WISP?

 Read More